Monthly Tech-Tip | No tracking! No ads! |

 Co-efficient of thermal expansion (CTE) is a measure of the reversible volume or length change of a ceramic material with temperature.
 The more the expansion during heating the more contraction must occur while cooling it back down.
 Expansion values are very small and recorded in scientific notation (e.g. 6.5 x 10-7 which is 0.00000065).
 Typically the power-of-ten is dropped, so a number might simply be: 6.5.
 Higher numbers indicate higher expansion.

-Thermal expansion is a product of the complex micro-structure of fired ceramic (grains of unchanged minerals, others that have melted and flowed, others that have altered their crystal form, others that have reacted together create new mineral species).
-The degree to which a body is vitrified and details in the firing schedule determine its complex micro-structure and thus its thermal expansion.
+Thermal expansion of clay bodies is more complicated than for glazes.
+It is a product of the complex microstructure of fired ceramic (grains of unchanged minerals, others that have melted and flowed, others that have altered their crystal form, others that have reacted together to create new mineral species).
+That micro-structure is a product of many factors (e.g. the degree to which a body is vitrified, the firing schedule, the particle size and shape of the materials, the distribution of particle sizes) determine its complex microstructure and thus its thermal expansion.
 Does refiring ware affect CTE?
 Yes, it doubles the heat treatment on the piece.
+Like understanding glaze CTE, a history of data that relates all the variables to measured CTEs is needed.

-The side of this white porcelain test mug is glazed with varying thicknesses of VC71 (a popular silky matte), then fired to cone 6.
+The side of this white porcelain test mug is glazed with varying thicknesses of V.C.
+71 (a popular silky matte used by potters), then fired to cone 6.
 Out of the kiln, there was no crazing, and it felt silky and wonderful.
-But a 300F/icewater IWCT test was done and then it was felt-pen marked and cleaned with acetone.
-This is what happened!
-This level of crazing is bad, the dense pattern indicates a very poor fit.
-Then why was it not crazed coming out of the kiln?
-The glaze is apparently elastic enough to handle the gradual cooling in the kiln.
-But what the kiln did not do, time certainly will.
-This recipe has 40% feldspar (a big high-expansion KNaO contributor), that much in a cone 6 glaze it a red flag to crazing.
-Coupled with that was low Al2O3 and SiO2, another tip-off.
+But after a 300F/icewater IWCT this happened (it was felt-pen marked and cleaned with acetone).
+The glaze was apparently elastic enough to handle the gradual cooling in the kiln.
+However, the recipe has 40% feldspar and low Al2O3 and SiO2, in a cone 6 glaze these are red flags for crazing.

 Dialometric chart produced by a dilatometer.
 The curve represents the increase in thermal expansion that occurs as a glass is heated.
 Changes in the direction of the curve are interpreted as the transformation (or transition) temperature, set point and softening point (often quoted on frit data sheets).
 When the thermal expansion of a material is quoted as one number (on a data sheet), it is derived from this chart.
 Since the chart is almost never a straight line one can appreciate that the number is only an approximation of the thermal expansion profile of the material.